jsilve24/stray/README.md

 ``` r
 devtools::install_github("jsilve24/stray", ref="develop", build_vignettes=TRUE)
 ```

-If you are having trouble with installation take a look at [the wiki page](https://github.com/jsilve24/stray/wiki/Installation-Problems)
+There are a few installation options that can greatly speed stray up (often by as much as 10-50 fold).
+For a more detailed description of installation, take a look at [the installation page](https://github.com/jsilve24/stray/wiki/Installation-Details).

+Note: We are currently experiencing difficulties with installation on Windows machines.
+We will be back shortly with solutions.

 ## Bugs/Feature requests ##